Should You Drink Protein Shakes on Non-Workout Days for Weight Loss?

 If you do not consume animal products, plant-based protein shakes can work just as well.
 Studies have shown that pea protein is one of the best types of vegan-friendly protein shakes as they perform similarly to whey in terms of hunger control and muscle growth.

-The Bottom Line on Should You Drink Protein Shakes on Non Workout Days
+The Bottom Line on Should You Drink Protein Shakes on Non-Workout Days

 Protein shakes can and should be enjoyed on non-workout days.
 Protein has applications that extend beyond just muscle growth and recovery from exercise.
 It serves biological needs such as making hormones and antibodies, but can also play a role in boosting metabolism and controlling hunger.
 This is what makes it such a powerful weight loss tool.